Simtec-AG/adc-logic-extension/README.md

  ## Notes

-Tested with Logic 2, version 2.3.26
+Tested with Logic 2, version 2.3.26 and Saleae Logic Pro 8 hardware.

 This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.